andres-h/httpmsgbus/doc/installation.rst

 * Make sure that you have a working Internet connection and git is installed.
 Git will be used by the "go" tool to download some additional Go packages.

-* Install PCRE development package for your Linux distribution (usually named pcre-devel or libpcre3-dev).

 * Run the "install.sh" script.

 Configuring reverse proxy